Want to know more? — Subscribe

 Modern mobile app users expect a smooth and engaging user experience.
 It is especially true for millennials, as 21% of them will delete an app if it does not deliver a good user experience.

-With mHealth app usage growing in users aged 50 and over, it is essential to build healthcare apps with this demographic in mind.
+With mHealth app usage growing in users aged 50 and over, it is essential to build applications with this demographic in mind.
 Those over 50 did not grow up with smartphones and will be more likely to find user experience as a barrier to using.
-Flashy features that might appeal to younger audiences may frustrate those with less mobile app experience, making it vital to consider simplicity in User Experience and User Interface design.
+Flashy features that might appeal to younger audiences may frustrate those with less mobile app experience, making it vital to consider simplicity in User Experience and User Interface design for healthcare applications.

 Search Feature